UniCredit CEO says could drop sale of bad loans unit

 “By mid-October we will decide whether to go ahead with one buyer or stop the process,” Ghizzoni said.
 “We are in the final days.”

-A consortium comprising U.S. asset manager Fortress (FIG.N) and Italian property group Prelios (PCRE.MI) is in pole position to buy the unit, three sources close to the matter told Reuters on Friday.
+A consortium comprising U.S. asset manager Fortress and Italian property group Prelios is in pole position to buy the unit, three sources close to the matter told Reuters on Friday.

 Fortress and Prelios are pitted against a group of investors led by U.S. private equity fund Lone Star after UniCredit drew up a shortlist of potential bidders last month.